ted-spence-avalara/developer-dot/communications/dev-guide_rest_v2/customizing-transactions/sample-transactions/displaying-tax-results.md

   <li>InvoiceMode and ReturnSummary set to <code>true</code> but ReturnDetail set to <code>false</code></li>
 </ul>

-This is the only combination of fields to return both the Detail and Summary taxes together.
+This is the only combination of fields to return only Summary taxes.

 {% highlight json %}
 {